 Working Space: Be sure to leave as much space as possible for our installer to work in your home.

 Appliances, Materials & Furniture: Existing cabinets, as well as appliances, furniture and extra construction material, must be removed from the room prior to cabinet installation.

-Plumbing and Electrical: Because Certified Cabinet Installers are not certified to perform plumbing or electrical tasks for liability reasons, it is imperative that you contract the appropriately trained tradespeople, should work in these areas be required.
+Plumbing and Electrical: Because Certified Cabinet Installers are not certified to perform plumbing or electrical tasks for liability reasons, it is imperative that you contact the appropriately trained tradespeople, who should work in these areas be required.

 CABINET INSTALLATION – INSTALL START TRIP

 For the Superior Cabinets process, as well as pre-manufactured semi-custom cabinets, typically the average first cabinet installation trip is anywhere from 2-5 days, depending on the scope of work and is completed by 1 installer.
 85 – 95% of the job will be completed at this stage.
 Once the Installer has completed the initial install, they will prepare and submit a post-installation report.
 A Certified Superior Cabinets installer uses a Mobile App to order these parts directly from the job site.
 The installer will also detail any outstanding deficiencies, parts required, and will also upload site pictures taken of the completed install thus far.